megakemp/megakemp.github.io/_posts/2017-09-13-the-next-step.md

 ## Background Story

 Sharing information has always been a passion of mine.
 In high-school, I remember taking every opportunity to tell my friends the latest facts about one of my favorite subjects.[^1] Normally, I would get about five minutes before someone would change the subject, and that was OK.
 But every once in a while, I managed to capture someone's attention.
 I could see it in their eyes that they wanted to know more.
-I remember thinking how that was a precious moment — a rare opportunity to share with someone something I knew very well — and that I had to treat that chance with respect or there would be no others.
+I remember thinking how that was a precious moment — a rare opportunity to share with someone something I knew very well — and I had to treat that chance with respect or there would be no others.

 ### Teaching

 Fast-forward ten years.
 I'm in a classroom in front of twenty students.
-I had just accepted an assignment in a continuing education school in Malmö.
-Those twenty people were waiting for me to teach them Linux.
+I had just accepted an assignment in a continuing education school in Malmö and those twenty people were waiting for me to teach them Linux.
 It was frightening but I enjoyed every bit of that experience!
 By the end of the semester, I knew what I wanted to do.

 But teaching wasn't my main occupation.
 I was a consultant and my time was spent developing software for my clients.
 Don't get me wrong — I _loved my job_ and still do.
 Occasionally, I would be lucky enough to teach an internal course at a client for a few days, which was grand.
 But those assignments were few and far between.
 Nevertheless, I loved teaching and the feedback I got motivated me to hold on to it.

 ### Speaking

 In 2011, I started doing talks at conferences and user group meetings.
 In the beginning, I would only speak at local events in the Malmö and Copenhagen area but, soon enough, I expanded to international conferences around Europe.
 I had found another outlet for doing what I love, which was great, but it still wasn't part of my day job.
-I could only devote to it my spare time.
+My spare time was all I could give it.

 ### tretton37